hakimny/CEBD-1160-Project/README.md

 ### Discussion

-The methods used here does not solve the problem of improving the performance score of our model, even though we were able to slightly increase the Max value to 61% from 58% the average value fell from 49% to 47%, further analysis is required for deeper understanding, my guess is that if we have more data we could've obtained better result the number of patients = 442 remains a small sample.
+The methods used here does not solve the problem of improving the performance score of our model, even though we were able to slightly increase the Max value to 61% from 58%, the Average value fell from 49% to 47%, further analysis is required for deeper understanding, my guess is that if we have more data we could've obtained better result the number of patients = 442 remains a small sample, thus we were not able to fully answer our research question.

 ### References